cblopez/mvcphpgenerator/README.md

 	*delete
 	*showall
 ```
-Now all we have to do, is to execute the script with in -i option.
+Now all we have to do, is to execute the script using the -i option.
 Imagine that the above file is called 'example.txt' and it's on the current directory of the script.
-We'll also like to name output directory as 'gitExample', and save it in the current execution path.
+We'll also like to name our output directory as 'gitExample', and save it in the current execution path.
 Let's also generate an index.php to make our lifes easier:
 ```
 python mvcPHPGenerator.py -i example.txt --name gitExample --create-index
 ```

 ### Example (manual input)
-If you decide not to use a strutured input file, you can execute the script without the -i option and enter all the information manually.
+If you decide not to use a strutured input file (you should, btw), you can execute the script without the -i option and enter all the information manually.
 Let's now create a manual input and export all tha information to a folder called 'manualInputExample' on the directory '/tmp/myDir'.
 If a given directory does not exist, the script will ask you if you would like to create it.
 Example
 ```
 python mvcPHPGenerator.py -o /tmp/myDir --name manualIinputExample --create-index
 ```